lahavmauda/alltrails-final-project/README.md

 ---

-> All screenshots were taken during **manual regression and exploratory testing** phases.
-> Evidence supports issues documented in the STR report.

----
 ## 🏁 Footer
 Built by **Lahav Mauda** - Manual QA transitioning to Automation
 Currently studying at **Automation College Tel Aviv** with **Gal Matalon**.